oceanprotocol-archive/OEPs/11/README.md

 Note that the structure of `serviceAgreementContract.events` is identical to `conditions.events`.
 Squid needs to offer a utility that subscribes the specified callbacks to the events from both lists.

-When the CONSUMER receives this event means the agreement is in place and can perform the lock reward:
+When the CONSUMER receives this event it means the agreement is in place and can perform the lock reward:

 ```
 await oceanToken.approve(lockRewardCondition.address, escrowAmount, { from: sender })
 await lockRewardCondition.fulfill(agreementId, escrowReward.address, escrowAmount)
 ```

-If everything goes right, it will emits `LockRewardCondition.Fulfilled` and thus triggers the next condition.
+If everything goes right, it will emit `LockRewardCondition.Fulfilled` and thus will trigger the next condition.

 ##### Grant Access Condition